ropensci/europepmc/cran-comments.md

 ---

-This submission implements the most recent API changes.
-This will fix current R checks problems.
-It will also prevent warnings and errors on CRAN when the internet resource should fail.
+This submission fixes the package manual entry as requested by the CRAN team.

 Thanks!